Surviving Holidays in a Custody Battle as a Child: Tips

 The uncertainty of holiday plans, the disruption of regular routines, and the feeling of being pulled in two different directions can all take a toll on a child's mental health.

-Even though most parents understand this, many will still make the holiday’s about them and ignore what’s in the child’s best interests
+Even though most divorced parents understand this, many will still make the holidays about them and ignore what's in the child's best interests.

 Holiday Stress and Anxiety for Children

-For many children, the holiday season is filled with stress and anxiety.
+For many children, the holiday season (spring break or alternate holidays) is filled with stress and anxiety.

 Constantly changing plans and the lack of a permanent schedule make it difficult to create a sense of stability amid the chaos.

-Even the prospect of attending events or family gatherings can elevate their stress levels.
+Even the prospect of attending events or gatherings with close or even extended family members can elevate their stress levels.

 Showing Compassion and Understanding

-To reduce the pain and confusion children feel in these situations, it's essential for parents to show understanding and compassion.
+To reduce the pain and confusion children feel during these school breaks, it's essential for separated parents to show understanding and compassion with proper co-parenting.

 Every child copes differently, and parents should acknowledge their feelings as valid and important.